furoche04/DeskBot/README.md

 ### Custom Directory Selection
 - Choose directories to organize at runtime via GUI
 - Supports default directories (Downloads, Desktop) as well as any folder

+### OCR & Screenshot
+- Take screenshots and extract text via OCR
+- Choose OCR language for multi-language support
+- OCR results are saved to the project data folder and displayed in the GUI

 ### Simple Configuration
-- Easily set directories, backup preferences, and log levels via .env
+- Easily set directories, backup preferences, log levels, screenshot and OCR settings via .env

 ### Centralized Logging
 - Logs to console and rotating file (data/logs/app.log)